shrub719/better-learn/README.md

 1. In Firefox, click on the menu in the top right > Add-ons and themes
 1. Click the gear icon next to Manage Your Extensions > Debug Add-ons
 1. Click Load Temporary Add-on and select `manifest.json` in the `better-learn` folder on your computer

+### Using Chrome Load Unpacked
+> **Note:** the extension is currently broken on Chrome.
+1. Download `better-learn.zip` from the [latest release](https://github.com/shrub719/better-learn/releases/latest) and extract
+1. In Chrome, click the three dots at the top right > Extensions > Manage Extensions
+1. Turn on Developer Mode
+1. Click Load Unpacked and select the `better-learn` folder on your computer

+This extension will probably never make it onto the Chrome Web Store due to being against policy.

 ## Disclaimer